Williamsburgh Savings Bank Building (175 Broadway): Conversion to event venue

 In 2010, Juan Figueroa bought the building and adjacent property from HSBC for $4.5 million.
 The next year, Figueroa announced that he would convert the building to a banquet hall.
+Despite opposition from local residents, borough president Eric Adams endorsed a liquor license for the venue.
 Figueroa also planned a high-rise hotel next to the bank, demolishing the 1941 annex to make way for the hotel.
 The planned hotel would use both the unused air rights above the bank and a tax credit given to structures listed on the NRHP.
 Figueroa said his main reason for buying the bank building was actually the development potential of the adjacent site, without which restoring the bank "would be a nerve-racking economic gamble".
 At the time, only 25 percent of the original marble floors were intact, and P. B. Wight's original mural was so dirty that it looked black.
 The skylight above the original banking room was damaged after having been placed in storage for three-quarters of a century.
 The walls no longer matched their original colors, while the woodwork appeared green.
 The second banking hall had long been sealed.

 Figueroa's cousin, Carlos Perez San Martin, moved from Argentina to help renovate the building.
 From 2011 to 2014, Figueroa and Perez San Martin spent $24 million to restore the property.
 Some of the cost was covered by NRHP tax credits.
 The restoration process was complicated by the fact that both the original banking hall and exterior were city landmarks.
 Figueroa's restoration architect Jorge Bosch said: "This building is alluring, but it's a white elephant."
 As part of the project, the mural was cleaned, and pieces of the exterior dome and railing were reproduced.
 New marble floors were installed in the banking room, while the remnants of the original floors were moved to the bathrooms.
 The cousins also planned to use the basement as an art gallery.
 Figueroa subsequently sold his stake in the building to Perez San Martin.
-The banquet hall was named the Weylin after a 19th-century character, Weylin B. Seymour, whose initials allegedly corresponded to the bank building's monogram.
+The banquet hall was named the Weylin after a fictional 19th-century character, Weylin B. Seymour, whose initials allegedly corresponded to the bank building's monogram.
 The Weylin opened in February 2014.
 Later that year, the National Trust for Historic Preservation granted the Tony Goldman Preservation Award, recognizing the quality of the building's renovation.
 The New York Landmarks Conservancy also hosted its 2014 Lucy G. Moses Preservation Awards in the banking room, giving one award to the building itself.